lorenzoscottb/DReAMy/README.md

 ![alt text](https://github.com/lorenzoscottb/DReAMy/blob/main/images/dreamy_full_logo.png)

-DReAMy is a python library built around pytorch and Hugging Face's 🤗 [`transformers`](https://huggingface.co/docs/transformers/index) to automatically analyse (for now) textual reports of dream.
-At the moment, annotations are based on the [Hall & Van de Castle](https://link.springer.com/chapter/10.1007/978-1-4899-0298-6_2) emotions framewokr, but we are looking forward to expand our set applications.
+DReAMy is a python library using machine learning and state-of-the-art NLP methods to explore, analyse and annotate dream-reports.
+The library is mainly built around pytorch and Hugging Face's 🤗 [`transformers`](https://huggingface.co/docs/transformers/index), and makes use of large language models (LLMs) tuned to perform different dream-report-specific tasks, such as sentiment analysis and character recognition (NER).
+As of now, the input format is only textual and the annotation process is based on the [Hall & Van de Castle](https://link.springer.com/chapter/10.1007/978-1-4899-0298-6_2) framework.
+We are looking forward to expanding our set applications and annotation schemes, so please do get in touch if you wish to take part in the expansion of DReAMy!

 # Installation and usage
 DReAMy can be easly installed via pip!
 If you wish to play/query a set of DReAMy's model, you can do so in the [`dream`](https://huggingface.co/spaces/DReAMy-lib/dream) 🤗 Space.
+Before starting, we do reccoment setting up a virtual envirment (`conda` or `venv`), using python 3.9.

 ```
 pip install dreamy
 ```